phenix502/yoyzhou.github.com/source/_posts/2013-04-29-a-kinda-betweenness-centrality-algorithm.markdown

 comments: true
 categories: [Algorithm, Betweenness, Centrality, SNA]
 keywords: Algorithm, Betweenness, Centrality, SNA, Social Network Analysis, Graph
-description:
+description: In this post I'd like to demonstrate a algorithm per computing the betweenness centrality which I have introduced in the previous post, for more details of what's Betweenness Centrality, and its measurements, please refer to A Set of Measures of Centrality Based on Betweenness.
 ---

-In this post I'd like to demonstrate a algorithm per computing the betweenness centrality which I have introduced in the previous post, please refer to [A Set of Measures of Centrality Based on Betweenness][betweenness_post] for details of what's Betweenness Centrality, and its measurements.
+In this post I'd like to demonstrate a algorithm per computing the betweenness centrality which I have introduced in the previous post, for more details of what is Betweenness Centrality, and its measurements, please refer to my post [A Set of Measures of Centrality Based on Betweenness][betweenness_post].

 ####Definitions and notations

- Before getting down to the algorithm, we first briefly go through the definitions and notations.
+ Before getting down to the algorithm, first we briefly go through the definitions and notations.

  **_Betweenness Centrality_** is "the degree to which a point falls on the shortest path between others", it's the core of the algorithm.
-Although computing [shortest path][shortest_path] between a pair of point is essential to our problem, shortest path algorithm will not be the focus of this post.
-Readers interested shortest path algorithm please can refer to the shortest path on Wikipedia page [here][shortest_path], kindly note that even if you have no knowledge of shortest path algorithm, it's not affect you reading this post.
+Although computing [shortest path][shortest_path] between point pair is essential to our problem, shortest path algorithm will not be the focus of this post.
+Readers interested in shortest path algorithm please refer to the shortest path on Wikipedia page [here][shortest_path], kindly note that even if you have no knowledge of shortest path algorithm, it will not affect you reading this post.

-We will use graph-theoretic terminology neutral to interpretation.
+In the next section, we use graph-theoretic terminology neutral to interpretation of notations.

 Given a _directed graph_ $$\begin{smallmatrix} G = \left( V, E \right) \end{smallmatrix}$$, consists of a set of $V$ of vertices and a set of $E \subseteq V \times V$ of _derected_ edges.